 Director of Business Development – Commander in Chief of Growth

-The authority who provides strategic direction to assist in a company’s growth is a Director of Business Development.
+The authority providing strategic direction to assist a company’s growth is the Director of Business Development.
 Their endgame is to help a company expand and operate more effectively.

 The Commander-in-Chief’s job is about creating and nurturing relationships.
 As a result, this professional needs to have superb interpersonal skills.

-Remember, creative sales titles are more than just unique titles or fancy names.
-It’s a key way of pointing out your business values, and qualities that you value in an employee.
+Remember, creative sales job titles are more than just unique sales titles or fancy names.
+It’s a key way of pointing out your business values and qualities that you value in an employee.
 Good job titles give the most accurate idea of the job your sales representative has and your company’s culture.
 Using the right sales titles, you can maximize the chances of hiring the right sales representative and thoroughly reinforce your company’s sales roles.

-And If you’re an employee who’s using a creative title to describe your job, you’re somehow suggesting that you don’t want to settle for the ordinary.
+And If you’re an employee using creative sales titles to describe your job, you’re somehow suggesting that you don’t want to settle for the ordinary.

 Try creative sales job titles if that’s exactly what you’re about.
 And think of it as a way of adding fun to the equation.

 Looking for sales leaders to reach out to?
 Try UpLead and get verified emails and mobile direct dials of Sales VPs, SDR managers, Account Executives, and more.
 First 5 leads are free.